Advice: vibrant clothes, patina and wear of materials

 We find exactly the same thing with leather.

-On the one hand, we have vegetable leathers which are animal skins, but tanned with bark, resins, and natural oils. .
+On one side, we have vegetable leathers which are animal skins, but tanned with bark, resins, and natural oils. .

-These leathers develop a patina, wrinkle in places that rub, and smooth out in others when they are stretched. .
-But they live with you, they are witnesses to your history, they retain this organic and raw side which makes it leather, and not an alien substance coming out of the KGB labs .
+These leathers develop a patina, become puckered in places that rub, and smooth out in others when they are stretched. .
+But they live with you, they are witnesses to your history, they retain that organic and raw side which makes it leather, and not an alien substance from the KGB labs .

 brown vegetable leather